EURODEO/openradardata-requirements/Deliverable_Requirements.md

 Figure 1.
 An example of OPERA ODYSSEY maximum reflectivity composite.

+There are three products on offer from the OPERA suite of products:

+#### OPERA Instantaneous Maximum Reflectivity (in dBz) (D01a, D01b)
+- In the maximum reflectivity composite each composite pixel contains the maximum of all polar cell values of the contributing radars at that location.
+- ODYSSEY production 2012-10/2024 and CIRRUS production 01/2024 -

+#### Instantaneous Surface Rain rate composite (in mm/h) (D01c, D01d)
+- ODYSSEY production 2012-10/2024 and NIMBUS production 06/2024 -
+- In the ODYSSEY rain rate composite, each composite pixel is a weighted average of the valid pixels of the contributing radars, weighted by a quality index, the distance from center of the pixel and an exponential index related to inverse of the beam altitude.
+Whereas in NIMBUS production the compositing algorithm is based on the lowest elevation angle only.
+- Measured reflectivity values are converted to rainfall (mm/h) using the Marshall-Palmer equation.

+#### OPERA One Hour rainfall Accumulation (in mm) (D01e, D01f)
+- Rainfall accumulation is the sum of the previous four 15-minute rain-rate products.
+- ODYSSEY production 2012-10/2024 and NIMBUS production 06/2024 -

 Four quality filters are applied to the volume data prior to compositing (Saltikoff et al. 2019).
 Two methods were initially utilized since 2011: an anomaly-removal module and a hit-accumulation filter.
 The anomaly-removal module utilizes computer vision techniques to detect patterns often associated with non-weather-related sources, such as straight lines or single pixels.
 It assigns a probability of precipitation to the data as an initial quality indicator and discards non-precipitation pixels by setting values exceeding a threshold to nodata.
 The hit-accumulation clutter filter calculates a normalized echo count (or occurrence frequency) monthly.
 Pixels with a normalized echo count exceeding a threshold in each radar scan are identified as residual clutter, typically set at 0.6.

 In late 2015, two additional methods were introduced: Beam blockage correction and a satellite-based filter for residual non-precipitation echoes.
 Beam blockage correction involves calculating beam blockage percentage in polar coordinates using a 1 km digital elevation model (GTOPO30) and a geometric propagation model.
 Pre-calculated values are then used to adjust reflectivity, with values in partially blocked sectors corrected and given less weight in composite products.
 Reflectivity values in sectors with blockage exceeding 70% are set to nodata.